 Short Stop — 12 Sutherland St, Melbourne

 Further up the laneways I head to Krimper, coffee by Maker, great service and as always in Melbourne a single origin is offered for black coffee.
-I had a Colombian Long Black, which wasn't the best I’ve ever had.
+I had a Colombian Long Black.
 Lunch here looks great but I'm already on my way to Operator 25.

 Operator 25 is sitting 1st equal in the places I went to in Melbourne, everything here was perfection!
 It's busy, slick and fun with a great menu and efficient staff.
 It's housed in an old phone transfer building and it's all playing off this theme.